 Dundon, et al. v.
-Kirchmeier: Rachel Lederman and leading civil rights lawyers from across the country are representing water protectors – members of the indigenous led movement to stop the Dakota Access Pipeline – in a civil rights class action arising from law enforcement’s use of water cannons and dangerous munitions against peaceful water protectors in November, 2016.
-Lead plaintiff Vanessa Dundon suffered a permanent eye injury and hundreds of others hypothermia, fractures and other serious injuries due to the excessive and indiscriminate use of force.
-We are currently appealing the North Dakota federal district court’s denial of our request for a preliminary injunction to reign in the police violence.
+Kirchmeier: Rachel Lederman and leading civil rights lawyers from across the country are representing water protectors – members of the indigenous led movement to stop the Dakota Access Pipeline – who were injured when law enforcement used dangerous munitions and fire hoses on them during a peaceful protest in November, 2016.
 Read more:

 Bennett, et al. v.
-Regents: Rachel Lederman and a number of Oakland Law Collaborative colleagues represented UC Berkeley graduate students Katheen Gutierrez and Erin Bennett and alumni Jolisa Wilfong and Nicole Hemenway in their struggle to end sexual harassment on campus.
-The four students filed complaints accusing former assistant professor Blake Wentworth of sexual harassment, gender discrimination and a hostile and intimidating work environment.
-After a nearly two year effort, Wentworth was finally terminated by the University in May, 2017, and a tentative monetary settlement has been reached to compensate the students.
+Regents: Rachel Lederman and a number of colleagues represented four UC Berkeley students in their struggle to end sexual harassment on campus.
+The students filed complaints accusing a professor of sexual harassment, gender discrimination and a hostile and intimidating work environment.
+After a nearly two year effort, the professor was terminated by the University, and we obtained a monetary settlement with UC to compensate the students.
+SETTLED.

 Burleson v.
 BART et al: Commuter racially profiled for “riding BART while Black”.
 BART police assaulted and arrested Albert Burleson even though nothing but his skin color matched the description of the suspect they were looking for.
 SETTLED.